GraphQLCollege/graphql-college/src/pages/building-a-github-client-with-react-apollo.md

 You learned to build a Github client with React and Apollo Client.
 From creating a bare bones React app, to connecting it with Apollo to perform queries and mutations to Github's API.

 I hope you had fun along the way!
 I had a great time, for sure 😃.
 Follow me on [Twitter](https://twitter.com/juli_mayorga) if you'd like to keep learning about GraphQL and React.
-Join [our community](https://spectrum.chat/graphql-college) if you need anything or just wanna say hi.

 Until next time!
 Happy coding.